ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Hopefully the current price rises we’re seeing due to Brexit will soon settle down when (and if) our respective governments can sort out tax issues.

-If the Riverside 540e was priced at £1900 like it is on the continent I would have no hesitation in wholeheartedly recommending it, but as the price stands and in view of the competition (and the slightly dated looks), I think there’s better alternatives out there for the price.
+If the Riverside 540e was priced at £1900 like it is on the continent I would have no hesitation in wholeheartedly recommending it, but as the price stands and given the competition (and the slightly dated looks), I think there are better alternatives out there for the price.

 Buy Now from Decathlon UK